 Paintings by Adéle du Plessis

-Her paintings are beautifully textured and saturated moments of life that brings depth and colour to any space.
+Her paintings are beautifully textured and saturated moments of life.
+Each painting is full of depth and colour and surprisingly intimate close ups.
 Her exuberant paintings bring bold saturated life into any interior.
 Own an original painting by Adéle and experience the fearlessness and adventurous of her work in your life.

 Adéle has decided to focus on her sculpture and quilting.
 We have one painting available over of her ouevre.
 A piece made available from her private collection.
 "Aan die Voet van Notre Dame".